atran0802/wbdv-assignments/README.md

 ## 2. Accessibility
 ### Successes
-- accessibility test **92%** (1 image doesn't have alt attribute
+- Lighthouse accessibility test scored **92%** for both desktop and mobile devices.
-- use of white background contrast with black text (branded colours)
+- The site displays majority of their content on a white background with purple, green and black (branded colours) text to contrast.

 ### Failures
+- 1 image doesn't have a *alt attribute*.

 ## 3. Mobile Friendliness
 ### Successes